akalenuk/16counters/README.md

 # counters
-A piece of UI to borrow.
-16 counters with Windows messaging IPC interface.
+This is a piece of UI to borrow.
+16 counters you can write things to with Windows native messaging interface.

+The interface is ancient but, on the plus side, it's universally availabe across languages.

 ![screenshot](/screenshot.png "GUI")

-This is a tool for several simple debugging techniques.
-It accepts data from the debugged program and displays it immediately on the screen.
-When you send messages from the debugged program, this tool handles them synchronously, so it slows down the sending program, but you still can watch it run in real-time.
+It's meant to assist in debugging.
+When you send messages from the debugged program, the counters handle them synchronously.
+It slows down the sending program a bit but you still can watch the data while it runs in real-time.

 ## Interface